RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 # Workshop

-1. Start exploring the Mozilla themes.
+1. Start exploring the Mozilla themes and understand the unmet need.

 Who | What
 --- | -----------